Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 ### Mapping accuracy and soil survey costs

-Once the accuracy of some model have been assessed, the next measure of the mapping success of interest is the soil information production costs.
+Once the accuracy of some model have been assessed, the next measure of overall mapping success of interest is the soil information production costs.
 Undoubtedly, producing soil information costs money.
 @Burrough1971, @BieUlph1972JAE, and @Bie1973JSS postulated in the early
 70s that the survey costs are a direct function of the mapping